 A targeted ketogenic diet (TKD) is an eating strategy designed to induce nutritional ketosis while allowing for precisely-timed carbohydrate intake.
 Ketosis is a metabolic state where the body switches from using carbohydrates for energy to using fat (including body fat) as its main fuel source.

-Thus, ketosis is attained by cutting the number of carbohydrates you eat to extremely low values (usually under 30 grams per day); this forces your body to begin utilizing fat as its “default” energy source.
-Nutritional ketosis is a desirable state due to the fact that it triggers quick, sustainable weight-loss; it also suppresses cravings, regulates blood glucose levels, and decreases energy swings.
+Thus, ketosis is attained by cutting the number of carbohydrates you eat to extremely low values (usually under 30 grams per day).
+This forces your body to begin utilizing fat as its “default” energy source.
+Nutritional ketosis is a desirable state since it triggers quick, sustainable weight-loss.
+It also suppresses cravings, regulates blood glucose levels, and decreases energy swings.

 The standard ketogenic diet (SKD) is represented by a high fat and protein intake, with negligible carbs.
 A targeted ketogenic diet takes the same approach, with small carbohydrate feedings at specific timeframes.